 First, we recommend your business create a cybersecurity team that is dedicated to fostering cybersecurity awareness within the organization, providing training, and setting security procedures and rules in place.
 Creating a cybersecurity team ensures that cybersecurity risk management is consistently managed and prioritized so that nothing falls between the cracks.

 Secondly, your cybersecurity team should create a cybersecurity training plan at the organizational level.
 All employees should routinely be evaluated and briefed on cybersecurity best practices, risks, and tools for de-escalating threats.
 A digital security course and/or hiring a cybersecurity expert to teach employees is a great start.

 Step 3: Implement the four primary stages of a cybersecurity risk management plan

-Now that the foundation is built, your company should implement the “four stages of a cybersecurity risk management process” mentioned at the beginning of the article.
+Now that the foundation is built, your company should implement the “four stages of a cybersecurity risk management process”.
 Your organization should identify current and potential risks to your security infrastructure, assess the identified risks and prioritize them based on the projected effect on business operations, treat the risks with appropriate tools, and monitor and report on findings.

 Step 4: Obtain security standard certifications

-Security certifications create an advantage for your organization not only in regards to security but also status.
-Businesses that possess security certifications, such as SOC 2 Type 2 and HIPAA, exemplify their ability to safeguard client data.
+Security certifications create an advantage for your organization not only in regards to security but also in reputation.
+Businesses that possess security certifications, such as ISO 27001, SOC 2 Type 2 and HIPAA, exemplify their ability to safeguard client data.
 This is seen as positive in the eye of current and prospective clients.
 Although these certifications can be time-consuming and costly, they are an important component of an effective cybersecurity risk management plan.